geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 And fair-form’d slaves, whose veils of dazzling white,<br>
 Imperial presents screen’d from vulgar sight.<br>
 Next Adel rode, conspicuous o’er the rest<br>
-By the white waving of his triple crest.
+By the white waving of his triple crest.<br>
 Behind, two chosen youths of Georgian race<br>
 Led on a camel, train’d to gentlest pace,<br>
 The roseate folds of whose rich palanquin<br>